FueRobertHer/jumpy_kart/README.md

 - Users compete for classic Mario coins to gain a spot on the scoreboard
 - Powerups and obstacles are randomly generated each race to keep users on their feet
 - WebSockets continuously emit game state to update game responsiveley in real time
+- Game can be played on both  desktop and mobile

 ---